princesslana/jsonf/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=princesslana_jsonf&metric=coverage)](https://sonarcloud.io/dashboard?id=princesslana_jsonf)
 [![Discord](https://img.shields.io/discord/417389758470422538)](https://discord.gg/3aTVQtz)

-JsonF is an API for fetching values from JSON.
+JsonF is a straight forward way to fetch values from JSON.

 It does not implement JSON parsing itself, but instead presents a consistent and straight forward API on top of whichver JSON library you are already using.